 The product

-The product is the cornerstone of Lush’s marketing strategy.
+The product is the cornerstone of Lush’s marketing mix.
 Its marketing positioning is based on the promise of natural, “fresh” products (this notion being relatively vague) and not tested on animals.
 The marketing mix is therefore naturally expressed through all the attributes of the products.

 Lush’s branding is that of a brand that wants to bring joy and positive energy to its customers.
 The products are therefore very colorful to convey this value.

-Packaging is a central element of the product marketing mix.
+Packaging is a central element of the Lush marketing mix.
 A unique, minimalist jar design is used for the creams.
 The date of manufacture and the identity of the person who made it are shown on the packaging.
 In addition to being a differentiating element that proves the artisanal and fresh character of the products, the label is almost a collector’s item because we want to know the people behind the products.

 The packaging is also a way to prove the commitment to nature.
 It is indeed reduced to the maximum for the solid products, and for the creams, the jars used are minimalist and reusable.
 A recycling program exists, which allows you to get a free product if you bring back 5 empty jars.